AMC1994/PhD-/README.md

 # PhD-

-Code used in my PhD
+All codes used in my PhD were written by Kenny Jolley: https://github.com/Kenny-Jolley